What separates the contemporary workplace from even just a few years ago?

 That’s a central tenet of any platform that will help you be productive.

 No need to worry.

-- Projects & Lists: Projects and lists in ClickUp are neatly sorted to help keep your team organized and on the same page.
+- Folders & Lists: Folders and Lists in ClickUp are neatly sorted to help keep your team organized and on the same page.

 - Attachments: Add attachments within task details or straight into a comment.
 Now, you can comment and discuss the attachment in a neat and organized way.